Mathisnplus1/mathisnplus1.github.io/_pages/experience.md

 The [Fair Universe](https://fair-universe.lbl.gov/) project primarily aims at mitigating systematic uncertainty in High Energy Physics through the elaboration of machine learning challenges.

 I have been involved in this project part-time for a preliminary exploration of baselines to tackle systematic uncertainty.
-Additionnaly, I have been leading a team of 4 in the conception of an machine learning toy challenge which has been solved by students from a class of 20.
+Additionnaly, I have been leading a team of 4 in the conception of a machine learning challenge which has been solved by students from a class of 20.

 [[Paper](/files/Fair_Universe_Toy_Challenge_Report.pdf)] [[GitHub](https://github.com/FairUniverseChallenge/FairUniverseChallenge)] [[Website](https://www.codabench.org/competitions/565/?secret_key=35329465-c378-4483-9564-8a4a4bf617ba)]